FBI Had No Way To Access Locked iPhone After Terror Attack, Watchdog Finds - Slashdot

 Unfortunately we have a lot of news media that continue to present every story as if there are two equally valid sides to every argument.
 THAT needs to change.
 But the need to fight ignorance will never end.

-The problem with boycotts (Score:3)
+The problem with boycotts (Score:5, Insightful)

 Maybe start weaning yourself (and others) off 'news' and TV more generally - if you can't stop them from spreading outright nonsense, you can at least stop listening to it.